learlab/itell-api/README.md

 ### LEARlab Bare Metal Deployment

-The image is hosted on our server. `kubernetes/manifest.yaml` defines a deployment and service for the image.
-The deployment is configured to pull the image from a local Docker registry (microk8s built-in registry).
+The image is hosted on LEAR Lab Development Server #1.

+ - `kubernetes/manifest.yaml` defines a deployment and service for the image.
+ - The deployment is configured to pull the image from a local Docker registry (microk8s built-in registry).
-The repository is located at `/srv/repos/itell-api` on the lab server.
+ - The repository is located at `/srv/repos/itell-api` on the lab server.

  You should only need the following commands to deploy an update.
 Run these from within the repository directory:
 1. `git fetch`
 2. `git pull`
 3. `make cuda_device=X` (Where X is 0, 1, or 2 depending on which GPU is available)